cms-DQM/dqmsquare_mirror/README.md

 For the creation of RPM:
 * rpm-build

-#### Deployment with Docker, K8, Python 3.6
+#### Docker, k8s, Python 3.6

-We are using cmsweb k8 cluster to host our pods: server, parser and two grabbers.
-They are packed into single Docker image.
+We are using the cmsweb k8s cluster to host our pods:
+- server
+- parser (TODO: is this still used?)
+- two grabbers

+They are packed into a single Docker image.

-Server available to world-wide-web through cmsweb frontiend proxy.
-Grabber also connected to P5 through cmsweb frontiend proxy.
+The server is available to world-wide-web through the cmsweb frontend proxy.
+The grabber is also connected to P5 through the cmsweb frontend proxy.
-Cmsweb frontiend is required by default autentification using cern grid certificate, we are using one provided by cmsweb team to k8 cluster.
+Cmsweb frontend requires by default authentication using a CERN grid certificate, so we are using one provided by cmsweb team to k8 cluster.
-Also, by default Firefox do not know which certificate to use with cmsweb.cern.ch.
-We define rules in the Firefox profile locally and then pack profile into Docker image.
+Also, by default, Firefox does not know which certificate to use with `cmsweb.cern.ch`.
+For this reason, we need to define rules in a Firefox profile locally and then pack the profile into the Docker image (**TODO: Provide instructions**).
-The connection at P5 to DQM^2 is closed without autentification cookie defined in DQM^2 backend (`fff_web.py`).
+The connection at P5 to DQM^2 is closed without authentication cookie defined in DQM^2 backend (`fff_web.py`).
-Cookie autentification value is transfered to k8 cluster using Opaque Secret defined in `k8_secret.yaml`.
+Cookie authentication value is transfered to k8 cluster using Opaque Secret defined in `k8_secret.yaml`.
-To store `log` and `tmp` we mount CephFS.
-Claim for CephFS is defined in `k8_claim_testbed.yaml` for testbed cluster.
-In production and preproduction cluster CephFS volume is created by cmsweb team.
+To store `log` and `tmp`, we mount CephFS.
+The claim for CephFS is defined in `k8_claim_testbed.yaml` for the testbed cluster.
+In production and preproduction cluster, the CephFS volume is created by the cmsweb team.
-Also, they are requested Docker image to be defined to use not root user.
-Docker source image is python:3.9, cmsweb images not work well with firefox & geckodriver.
+Also, they requested that the Docker image created does not use the `root` user.
+The Docker source image is `python:3.9`, cmsweb images not work well with firefox & geckodriver.
 In general, source image and selenium, firefox, geckodriver versions are carefully selected to be able to work together with available code.

 1. `docker build -t registry.cern.ch/cmsweb/dqmsquare_mirror:v1.1.0 dqmsquare_mirror`